ros-navigation/docs.nav2.org/configuration/packages/configuring-mppic.rst

   ============== ===========================

   Description
-    Whether to use last command velocity or use wheel's odometry for MPPI initial state estimation.
+    Whether to use last command velocity or use odometry for MPPI initial state estimation.
 When enable, use last command velocity for MPPI initial state estimation.

 :TrajectoryValidator.plugin: